 Here's why the factors compound:

-Deep immersion + affordable cost means you can sustain intensive study over months, not just weeks, while using Chinese as your primary daily language the entire time.
+First, deep immersion combined with affordable cost means you can sustain intensive study over months, not just weeks, while using Chinese as your primary daily language the entire time.
 That cumulative exposure matters enormously.

-Better air quality + natural beauty means you're studying in conditions that support concentration and reduce the fatigue that often leads students to burn out or retreat into English-language social bubbles.
+Second, better air quality and natural beauty means you're studying in conditions that support concentration and reduce the fatigue that often leads students to burn out or retreat into English-language social bubbles.

-And then there's the program factor.
-Guilin is home to the Chinese Language Institute (CLI), which runs a model fundamentally different from the large university programs in Beijing or Taipei.
+Finally, there's the program factor.
+Guilin is home to the Chinese Language Institute (CLI), which runs a model fundamentally different from the large university programs that dominate many better-known destinations.

 Curious What Immersive Study in Guilin Looks Like?